The Festival Precinct

 Woollahra Library at Double Bay

 Hornsby Central Library

-Sydney Writers’ Festival offers dynamic access to the Festival to regional audiences by streaming in arts centres, libraries and writers' groups across the country through the Live and Local program.
+Sydney Writers’ Festival offers access to the Festival to regional audiences by streaming in arts centres, libraries and writers' groups across the country through the Live and Local program.